 These Keto Tuna Melts from Bad Tuber are a lifesaver.
 I love tuna melts.
 They are one of my favorite sandwiches.
 (Wait, tuna melt is probably my second favorite sandwich after the Reuben.
 I’m officially on a mission to find a Keto version of a Reuben)

 Tuna Melts are all well and good, but I was really desperate to find some type of dessert I could eat on the Keto plan.
 Well, a miracle visited the Lifestyle for Real Life home in the shape of sugar free Jello pudding.
-It’s called “Mousse Pudding” and I found it through Keto Dash.
+It’s called “Mousse Pudding” and I found it through Keto Bootstrap.
 It’s easy.
 It’s chocolatey.
 You could serve it to your whole family and no one would think you were giving them a “diet dessert”.
 You can also find it on Instrupix and the image below is courtesy of them.

 Yeah, that is included in the Keto food plan.

 AND I’ve finally found a sugar substitute that doesn’t taste like chemicals!
 It’s called Xylitol and it’s amazing.

 Looking ahead, to the next few weeks on Keto, I need to start thinking about the Super Bowl.
 That’s the next big food centered event (oh, yeah and the football).
 I’ve found a bunch of snacks that will fit perfectly for the Super Bowl.